Community of Democracies: Permanent Secretariat

 Since 2009, a Permanent Secretariat of the C.O.D operates in Warsaw, providing technical, logistical, organizational and administrative support to all its bodies.
-The current head of the Permanent Secretariat and therefore Secretary General of the C.O.D is Thomas E. Garrett, appointed September 1, 2017.
+The current head of the Permanent Secretariat and Secretary General of the C.O.D is Dr. Mantas Adomenas (as of September 2024).

 Working Groups

 Working Groups (WG) are action-oriented structures that drive the implementation of the strategic objectives of the Community of Democracies.
 WGs are composed of states, civil society representatives, and other democracy stakeholders.
 WG mandates are approved by the Governing Council, and they supported and coordinated by the Permanent Secretariat of the Community of Democracies.
-Currently, there are six Working Groups:
+Currently, there are three Working Groups: